Pepper Palace logo

 Pros

-Zero disclosed lawsuits, zero government penalties, and zero franchisor-initiated enforcement actions are all well below industry norms, indicating a clean legal and regulatory record that reduces the risk of distraction or surprise legal costs.
+Zeros across disclosed lawsuits, franchisee-initiated judgments/settlements, government penalties, and franchisor-initiated enforcement - all well below typical for Retail - indicate a clean legal and regulatory record that reduces legal friction and surprises.

 Cons